Jason Foley: Professional career

 Previously praised for his velocity by media outlets, hitting 101 MPH on his fastball, before his surgery, Foley lost velocity upon his return in 2019 with Lakeland, however he remained healthy for the full season.
-Foley finished 2019 with a 3–3 record and a 3.89 ERA over 36 appearances, all in relief.
+Foley finished 2019 with a 3–3 record, a 3.89 ERA, 43 strikeouts, and two saves over 36 appearances, all in relief.
 He averaged just under a strikeout per inning, and recorded a WHIP of 1.43.
-Foley saw no in-game professional action in 2020 due to the COVID-19 pandemic, however in 2021 he was added to the alternate-site Detroit Tigers roster in Toledo, where players both on the 40-man roster but inactive and off the roster (like Foley) played games to remain fit.
+Foley did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+However, in 2021, Foley was added to the alternate-site Detroit Tigers roster in Toledo, where players both on the 40-man roster but inactive and off the roster (like Foley) played games to remain fit.
 In addition, with the first appearance of the season for Casey Mize and his subsequent graduation from the MLB.com Top 30 Prospects rankings for the Tigers, Foley entered the list at #30.

 On June 6, 2021, the Tigers selected Foley's contract and promoted him to the major leagues for the first time.
 At the time of his promotion, Foley had a 3.60 ERA, 1.40 WHIP, and ten strikeouts in nine appearances (ten innings pitched) with the Toledo Mud Hens.
 He made his MLB debut that day, pitching a scoreless inning of relief against the Chicago White Sox.
+Foley pitched in middle relief for the 2022 Tigers, appearing in 60 games and posting a 3.88 ERA with 43 strikeouts.

+Foley recorded his first major league save on April 18, 2023, pitching a 1-2-3 ninth inning against the Cleveland Guardians to preserve a 1–0 Tigers victory.
+On July 8, 2023, Foley was the second of three pitchers to throw a combined no-hitter against the Toronto Blue Jays, pitching 1 1/3 innings.
+For the 2023 season, Foley posted a 3–3 record and a 2.61 ERA.
+He recorded 7 saves and struck out 55 batters in 69 innings.

+In 2024, Foley primarily filled the role of closer for the Tigers.
+He posted 28 saves in 32 save opportunities, with a 3.15 ERA and 46 strikeouts in 60 innings pitched.

+On January 9, 2025, the Tigers and Foley agreed to a one-year, $3.15 million contract, avoiding arbitration.
+He was optioned to Triple-A Toledo to begin the season.
+Foley made five scoreless appearances for Toledo, striking out nine in 6 2/3 innings.
+On May 13, it was announced that Foley would undergo season-ending shoulder surgery.